Authored by the expert who managed and guided the team behind the Romania Property Pack

 So, is now a good time?

-Please keep in mind this is not financial or investment advice, we don't know your personal situation, and you should always do your own research before making any property purchase.
+This is not financial or investment advice, because we do not know your personal situation and you should always do your own research before buying property in Romania.

 Is it smart to buy now in Romania, or should I wait as of 2026?